Can you make a claim for work-related mental stress?

 Physical Stress Injuries

-Repetitive tasks often lead to physical stress injuries, such as carpal tunnel syndrome.
-This may be a result of excessive typing.
+Repetitive tasks often lead to physical stress injuries or construction accidents, such as carpal tunnel syndrome.
+This may be the result of excessive typing.
 Similarly, if a worker has the task of loading and unloading heavy items from the loader and stacking them in shelves at a warehouse, they may suffer from chronic back injury from all the heavy lifting.
-Another example is of a construction worker who may suffer nerve damage from excessive use of a jackhammer.
+Another example is of a construction worker who may suffer nerve damage from excessive use of a jackhammer and require the help of a hearing loss attorney in Los Angeles.
+In case of exposure to dangerous chemicals, workers may need to hire an experienced Los Angeles chemical exposure attorney.
 All these conditions are exhibited as physical problems and are classified as physical stress injuries.

 Mental Stress Injuries